-Lynch told the (San Jose, Calif.)
-Mercury News that he is part of the ownership group of the Oakland Panthers, which will begin play next spring in the Indoor Football League.
+Lynch told The Mercury News that he s part of the ownership group of the Oakland Panthers, which will begin play next spring in the Indoor Football League.

 The Raiders are moving to Las Vegas after the 2019 season.
 The Golden State Warriors left Oakland and will begin play this fall at the new $1.4 billion Chase Center in San Francisco.

 "This is a given.
 I'm in with this," Lynch, 33, said.
 "The will be leaving, but the fans will be here.
 This is a good opportunity and a good timing to where you will still have those fans, that community, and the pride they bring."

 The Panthers will play at the recently renamed Oakland Arena, which was called Oracle Arena when the Warriors played there.